nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Begin with a descriptive verb or begin with `How to ...`

-Heading should explain the section in a short phrase.
+Headings should explain the section in a short phrase.

 Use the verb stem and not the gerund ('ing') form of verbs.
 Not 'Adding a model', but  'Add a model'.